 NOTE: From 1st July 2025, a new Support at Home program will replace the existing Home Care Packages and Short-Term Restorative Care programs.
-The Commonwealth Home Support Program, will transition no earlier than 1st July 2027.
-This change will provide more flexibility and person-centred care, more flexible funding and a more smooth and accessible entry point for assessments.18 You can contact My Aged Care on 1800 200 422.
+The Commonwealth Home Support Program will transition no earlier than 1st July 2027.
+This change will provide more flexibility and person-centred care, more flexible funding and a smoother and more entry point for assessments.18 You can contact My Aged Care on 1800 200 422.